CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/sca_sponsored_api_payments.md

 Who receives the OTP depends on the circumstances:

-- If you are making your own payments, the OTP will be sent to your registered mobile number.
+- If you are making your own payments, the OTP will be sent to the authenticated user's registered mobile number.

 - If you are making payments on behalf of your customers, the OTP will be sent to your customer’s registered mobile number.